Bealby/magnet-fishing/README.md

 [W3C](https://validator.w3.org/) - All HTML files with their data were directly
     inputted in the Mark-Up Validation Service.
-    The results:`Document checking completed.
-No errors or warnings to show.`
+    The results: All HTML code adheres to validation requirements.
+Errors for Python only.

 [WSC](https://jigsaw.w3.org/css-validator/) - CSS data was directly inputted in
     the CSS Validation Service.
 The results: `Congratulations!
 No Error Found.`